Connect Your Students with Watershed Science

 Grade 7

-Waypoints, satellites and bearings, oh my!
-If you feel like you have a bad sense of direction, learn how to read a map, use a GPS device and take to the trails for a biodiversity challenge.
+Waypoints, satellites and directions, oh my!
+If you feel like you have a bad sense of direction, learn how to use a GPS device, go geocaching and take to the trails for a biodiversity challenge.
+Students will be challenged to put their ecological knowledge into practice by exploring ecosystem features of forests and ponds while navigating their way through the park.

 Do you have what it takes to survive in the wild?
 Come on a hike and train with some of the best survivors – our local wildlife.
 Learn about the strategies they use to find food, water and to avoid being eaten.
 Then, use your skills to compete in the Survival Games, where hunters become the hunted and only the strong survive.